Electro-resonance/circular-lspr-slide-rule/README.md

 # circular-lspr-slide-rule
-An open source tribute to the Orest Bedrij, the book '1' and his life's work, specifically his research into the relationships of the fundamental constants and the principles of Each One Teach One (EOTO).
+An open source tribute to the great physicist - Orest Bedrij, the book '1' and his life's work, specifically his research into the relationships of the fundamental constants and the principles of Each One Teach One (EOTO).

 The circular slide rule allows exploration of logarithmic and geometric relationships between the physical fundamental constants.
 Orest discovered a method described in his '1' books to derive all of the constants from just five seed constants which are based on experimental physical measurements (from international agreed physical CODATA).
 The derived constants are then in some cases to a greater accuracy than is possible with experimental measurement.
 The work of Orest suggests a deeper connection in nature between the constants and hint at an underlying geometry of the universe.